Frequently asked questions

 Will I be able to get insurance?

 All our courses are insurable by Wellbeing Insurance who are happy to offer insurance for all courses taught by ourselves.
 If a student already has insurance cover in place it is their responsibility to check that their insurers will offer cover for the modality for which they are receiving training BEFORE undertaking any AuroraStar Holistic Therapies & Training Courses.
 AuroraStar Holistic Therapies & Training does not accept responsibility, nor will a refund be given, in the event of an employer, training provider or insurance company NOT accepting an AuroraStar Holistic Therapies & Training qualification.
+Wellbeing insurance also offer a “student discount” for our students who do not currently have insurance in place and need to do case studies – as of 2021 this is £34.60, but please check with Wellbeing.

 If you already have insurance in place, please check that your chosen insurance company will insure your training course